scala/docs.scala-lang/_overviews/scala3-book/methods-summary.md

 - Handle exceptions
 - Use vararg input parameters
 - Write methods that have multiple parameter groups (partially-applied functions)
-- Create methods that have generic type parameters
+- Create methods that have type parameters

 See the [Reference documentation][reference] for more details on these features.